Optinomic/optinomic-documentation/V2/Developers/api.md

 **Parameters:** `module_identifier`, `version`, `name_overwrite` (optional)

 **Responses:**
+* 200 OK with a JSON like this: `{"module_activations": [ENTITIES]}`.
+* 202 Accepted if the installation is running but has not finished yet.
-* 400 Bad Request in case of a validation error
+* 400 Bad Request in case of a validation error.
-* 409 Conflict in case of a problem with the module dependencies
+* 409 Conflict in case of a problem with the module dependencies.
+* 503 Service Unavailable with `{"error": "Too many tasks are running already."}`.
-* 200 OK with a JSON like this: `{"module_activations": [ENTITIES]}`
+* 500 Internal Server Error with a JSON like this: `{"error": "Task failed: some error message"}`.

 Install a module and its dependencies.
 Because there are potentially a lot of module activations created in the DB, a list of entities is returned.